exakat/exakat/docs/Rules.rst

 PHP simply ignores the command when trying to unset a global variable, a static variable, or a blind variable from a foreach loop.

 This is different from the garbage collector, which is run on its own schedule.
-It is also different from explicit unsets, aimed at freeing memory early : those are useful.
+It is also different from an explicit unset, aimed at freeing memory early : those are useful.

 .. code-block:: php